Edwin Gentzler: Biography

 Gentzler first obtained his BA in English at Kenyon College, Gambier, Ohio in 1973.
-From 1974–77, he studied Germanistic at the Free University of Berlin.
-From 1978–83, Gentzler worked as a translator and administrator at the International Writing Program at the University of Iowa.
+From 1974 to 1977, he studied Germanistic at the Free University of Berlin.
+From 1978 to 1983, Gentzler worked as a translator and administrator at the International Writing Program at the University of Iowa.
 He obtained his PhD in Comparative Literature in 1990 at the Vanderbilt University, Nashville, Tennessee.
 He was a guest professor at Utrecht University in Holland and Warwick University in England in the early 1990s.
 Since 1994 Gentzler has worked at the University of Massachusetts Amherst, Department of Comparative Literature, where he lectured in Translation Technology, Translation Studies, Postcolonial Theory, and Comparative Literature.
-He also directed the Translation Center., which provides translation services to business, hospitals, and social service agencies in New England.
+He also directed the Translation Center, which provides translation services to business, hospitals, and social service agencies in New England.
 He has translated works of German authors, including Manfred Jendreschik, Axel Schulze, Elke Erb, Sarah Kirsch, Helga Novak, and Eberhard Panitz, into English.
 He retired in 2017.

-He is a founding member of the American Translation and Interpreting Studies Association, served on the Executive Committee of the Nida Institute, and was co-editor (with Susan Bassnett) of the Topics in Translation Series for Multilingual Matters.
+He is a founding member of the American Translation and Interpreting Studies Association, served on the Executive Committee of the Nida Institute, and was co-editor (with Susan Bassnett) of the Topics in Translation Series for Multilingual Matters, and also member of the editorial board of Translation.